The Worker Profile Becomes the Price Signal

 Governance Standard

-Labor platforms using generative AI should monitor whether ranking, search, recommendation, and client behavior are reducing the return to meaningful human-capital signals.
-They should publish category-level evidence about how AI exposure changes hiring, price sensitivity, and demand concentration.
+Labor platforms using generative AI should monitor whether ranking, search, recommendation, profile generation, and client behavior are reducing the return to meaningful human-capital signals.
+They should publish category-level evidence about AI exposure, price sensitivity, demand concentration, entry and exit patterns, returns to reputation and skills, and subgroup effects.

 The rule is simple: if AI makes workers look interchangeable, the platform has to prove that its market still rewards more than the lowest bid.